 Brush’s technique was delicate and meticulous, and his ideal Indians won a gold medal at the World’s Columbian Exposition in Chicago in 1893.
 The Chicago fair promoted Orientalist viewpoints on a large scale for the first time in America.
 It was these perceptions of Easterners that shaped Americans’ initial views of ‘Abdu’l-Bahá as a “Wise Man Out Of The East” in 1912.

-What do you think of Brush’s depiction of Native peoples?
-You can find more of his work here, at the National Gallery of Art in Washington, DC.
+You can find more of Brush’s work here, at the National Gallery of Art in Washington, DC.